ksh-r/DSA_Vault/README.md

 # DSA_Vault
-DataStructure and Algorithms programs for all
+DataStructure and Algorithms for all

 - ## Data Structures :
   - ### Lists